hukai916/nanoloop/README.md

 6464 out of 9775 reads passed the filter.
 They will be used to extract mutation hotspots.

 #### Step 3: extract mutation hotspots
-We can use `nanoloop json_to_hotspot` to extract mutation hotspots from the filtered JSON file.
-The idea is to use a sliding window approach to identify regions with significant mutation density in each read.
+You can use `nanoloop json_to_hotspot` to identify mutation hotspots from the filtered JSON file using a sliding window approach.
 The output is a BED-like file containing the mutation hotspots in each read, that can be passed to MACS3 for peak calling.

+Use `--mutation_type` to specify the types of mutations to consider when calculating the mutation fraction per window.
+For example:

++ `"all"` includes all mutation types
++ `"CtoT"` includes only C-to-T mutations
-Use `--mutation_type` to define the mutation type to consider when calculating the mutation fraction per window, e.g. "all" means all mutations will be used, while "CtoT" means only CtoT mutations will be considered, and "CtoT|CtoG" means both CtoT and CtoG mutations will be considered, etc. Use `--mutation_frac_cutoff` to define the minimum mutation fraction in a window to be considered as a mutation hotspot.
-Use `--window_size` to define the window size for calculating the mutation fraction per window.
-By default, "hotspot windows" that are within `--window_size` distance will be merged.
-Below is an example identifying CtoT mutation hotspots in each read.
++ `"CtoT|CtoG"` includes both C-to-T and C-to-G mutations

+Use `--mutation_frac_cutoff` to set the minimum mutation fraction required for a window to be classified as a hotspot.
+Use `--window_size` to define the size of the sliding window used for hotspot detection.
+By default, adjacent hotspot windows within `--window_size` distance are merged
 ```bash
 nanoloop json_to_hotspot \
   --json examples/res/p1214_with_pcr_filtered.ndjson.gz \